nhsengland/data-viz-community-of-practice/docs/dashboard_design/principles.md

 Manipulating the size and scale of your dashboard components creates a sense of perspective, guiding users to focus on the most important information first.

-??? info "_External Links Disclaimer_"

-    *NHS England makes every effort to ensure that external links are accurate, up to date and relevant, however we cannot take responsibility for pages maintained by external providers.*

-    *NHS England is not affiliated with any of the websites or companies in the links to external websites.*

-    *If you come across any external links that do not work, we would be grateful if you could report them by raising an issue on our [Data Viz Community of Practice GitHub](https://github.com/NHSDigital/data-viz-community-of-practice).*

 ## Naming conventions